 At CalArts she collaborated with Erik Ehn on the organization of 5 years of annual Arts in the One World convenings bringing international artists, activists and academics together to share art and activist practices.
 She currently serves as the Director of Research and Planning for CalArts Center for New Performance and has represented CalArts as a Partnership for Academic Leadership in Sustainability (PALS) fellow.

-She worked with Cornerstone Theater Company for ten years serving as managing director from 1995 to 2001.
-She produced dozens of experimental, community-engaged, and site-specific theater projects and was responsible for the company’s strategic development.
-She currently serves on Cornerstone's board, and on the board of the Watts Village Theater Company.
+Leslie worked with Cornerstone Theater Company for ten years, serving as managing director from 1995 to 2001.
+She produced dozens of experimental, community-engaged, and site-specific theater projects and leading the company’s financial stabilization and growth.
+She was a founding member of the Watts Village Theater Company board and currently serves on Cornerstone's board, as Chair, and on the board of Los Angeles Performance Practice.

-Leslie has served as a panelist for the Creative Work Fund, Doris Duke Charitable Foundation, National Endowment for the Arts, Theatre Communications Group, California Arts Council, Los Angeles County Arts Commission and the City of Los Angeles Cultural Affairs Department.
+Leslie has served on panels for Creative Capital, Creative Work Fund, Doris Duke Charitable Foundation, Network of Ensemble Theaters, National Endowment for the Arts, Theatre Communications Group, California Arts Council, Los Angeles County Arts Commission and the City of Los Angeles Cultural Affairs Department, among others.